 60 Minute Cuisine

-A wonderful twirl of chocolate in a moist spiced-banana bread.
+A wonderful swirl of chocolate in a moist spiced banana bread.
 Perfect with a cup of tea!

 1 ½ cup flour

 2 large eggs

 3 very ripe bananas, mashed

 ¼ cup cocoa powder